Oluwajobs/oluwajobaa/_pages/Research.md

 ## Influence of heat waves on intra-urban heat islets
 I am currently working in collaboration with NOAA's [Center for Earth System Sciences and Remote Sensing Technologies (NOAA-CESSRST)](https://www.noaacrest.org/) to explore the impact of mesoscale heat waves on the dynamics of intra-urban heat islets.

 {% include gallery caption="Representing Land Surface Temperatures as Digital Elevation Models (DEM) where elevation and color indicate temperature.
-This is a schematic gif showing percentile based thresholding of fractal landscapes."% }
+This is a schematic gif showing percentile based thresholding of fractal landscapes." %}

 <!--
 # Master's Research